 In response to these countervailing impacts of success in supporting transnational investment and financing between economic growth on the one hand, and livelihoods and environment, on the other hand, led some applied scholars, working on a number of good governance sub component indicators, have reinforced the good governance norm complex by focusing on design challenges of extant efforts to attract global capital.
 For instance, Sothan (2018) argued, following research on government financial aid versus private sector engagement, that transnational efforts ought to focus governments in creating “good governance” principles, such as low taxes and a legal enabling environment emphasizing “open trade” in order to attract capital, rather than directly providing “foreign aid” which he found to have negative long run economic impacts.
 Likewise others targeted domestic and transnational efforts to identify which crops and sectors, such as rice might foster the greatest likelihood of economic diversification, enhanced manufacturing, and employment even in times of “weak governance” (Chhair and Ung 2004).
 In part for these reasons, in the 1990s Cambodia “took steps to liberalize the environment for private sector investment” (Grimsditch 2016) which “included reducing restrictions on foreign companies and passing measures to make it easier for companies to register and receive necessary licenses, permits and approvals” (ibid).
-These initiatives have been credited with improving Cambodia’s capacity to shift from “a centrally-planned economy towards the market economy” in which “all sectors of the economy have been opened for private investment” including “agriculture, real estate, energy, transport, communication, manufacturing and extractive industries” (Grimsditch 2016).
+These initiatives have been credited with improving Cambodia’s capacity to rely on the private market? in which “all sectors of the economy are open to private investment” including “agriculture, real estate, energy, transport, communication, manufacturing and extractive industries” (Grimsditch 2016).
 Reinforcing these efforts, Hang (2013) found that constraints to growth can be traced back to good governance challenges including “corruption, lack of dispute settlement mechanisms, limited law enforcement and tax administration.”

 At the same time, efforts to build such “strength” in these governance sub components in turn, created inverse impacts on other good governance subcomponents such as equality and participation.
 For example, Grimsditch (2016) found that capacity enhancing of these pro-growth initiatives led to “land conflicts” resulting from “violations of the rights of farmers and indigenous people”.
 Likewise, resource capacity to build roads and other infrastructure projects caused biodiversity loss (Arcus Foundation 2019) and “unmitigated” “environmental damage” following mining practices contaminating ground water (Grimsditch 2016).
 This capacity also led to worker disputes over compensation and working conditions (ibid).
 Likewise, widespread research has found that economic growth not only resulted in increased inequality (VOA Cambodia 2013) but in strengthening authority through the emergence of powerful elites (Ear 2017).